Specialization: Medicine. Internship: State University of New York Polytechnic Institute (SUNY).

 Tell us more about the internship itself, please?

-Prof. Benoit Boivin, my supervisor, has graduated from Call Spring Harbor Laboratory, NY.
+Prof. Benoit Boivin, my supervisor, has graduated from Cold Spring Harbor Laboratory, NY.
 He is very talented, demanding and strict.
 My task in his laboratory was to launch a machine that mimics heart beating and conduct first experiments with heart cells from rat babies.
 Due to continuous stretching, a heart cell wears out in time.
 It activates certain processes that lead to cell aging.
 However, there is one protein that fights back this process.
 My purpose was to observe its presence in the cells by extracting this molecule using different assays and analysis.
 This molecule (aging antagonist) hypothetically can slow down the aging.
 During the whole period, I became very close to my lab mates and roommates.
 The atmosphere in the lab was very warm and friendly.
 We had several barbecue parties and had farewell dinner.
 I had a chance to travel to Texas and New Jersey with my friends.

 And what were the outcomes of your research internship?